Zuqar Island

-Zuqar Island (جزيرة زقر) is an island in the Red Sea that belongs to Yemen.
-It lies between the coasts of mainland Yemen and Eritrea, near the Bab-el-Mandeb strait which connects the Red Sea to the Gulf of Aden.
-Despite its proximity to the African continent, Zuqar Island is considered a part of Asia because it sits on the Asian continental shelf.
+Zuqar Island (جزيرة زقر) is a Yemeni island located in the Red Sea.
+It lies between the coasts of mainland Yemen and Eritrea, near the Strait of Bab al-Mandab which connects the Red Sea to the Gulf of Aden.
+Despite its proximity to the African continent, the island is considered a part of Asia because it sits on the Asian continental shelf.
 It is approximately 130 km2.

-The island consists of a shield volcano overlain by basaltic pyroclastic cones and spatter cones which produced youthful-looking pahoehoe lava flows.
+The island is a shield volcano overlain by basaltic pyroclastic cones and spatter cones which produced youthful-looking pahoehoe lava flows.
 Several small coastal cones and islets surrounding Zuqar Island were formed by phreatic eruptions.

-Ownership
+History

-Ownership of Zuqar Island was long disputed between Yemen and Eritrea, along with the Hanish Islands.
-In 1995 this led to the active Hanish Islands conflict.
-The Permanent Court of Arbitration in The Hague settled the dispute in 1996, awarding the larger islands, including Zuqar, to Yemen.
+Ownership of Zuqar Island was long disputed between Yemen and Eritrea as part of a dispute over the wider Hanish Islands archipelago the island belongs to.
+In 1995, this led to the Hanish Islands conflict.
+In 1996, the Permanent Court of Arbitration in The Hague began mediation of the dispute, and in 1998, awarded the larger islands, including Zuqar, to Yemen.